 In this post we look at aromatherapy and, more specifically, its use as a natural remedy for issues related to sleep.
-Find out how you can use our 12 essential oils for sleep to achieve peace, calm and a deep restful slumber.
+Discover how you can use 12 essential oils for sleep and achieve peace, calm and a deep restful slumber.

 How Do We Use Essential Oils For Sleep?

-This is why we have chosen 12 different essential oils for sleep, and why we also combine them to form blends.
+This is why we have chosen 12 different essential oils for sleep, and why we also combine them into blends.
 As you begin working with each oil, and making your own blends, you will very easily identify those that work for you, and those that do not.

-The first similarity is that they all aide relaxation and bring about feelings of calm.
-It is only when our body is relaxed and our mind is calm that we can feel tired.
-That feeling of tiredness then allows our mind to drift, our thoughts to wander and our body to sleep!
+All 12 essential oils for sleep do share some similarities.
+It is because of their differences and commonalities that they are recognised as the best aromatherapy oils for sleep and rest.
+The first similarity is they aide relaxation and bring about feelings of calm.
+It is only when our body is relaxed and our mind is calm that we can experience the feeling of being tired.
+That tiredness then allows our mind to drift, our thoughts to wander, and our body to sleep!

 The Science Behind The Aromas.

-When we inhale the aromas from essential oils identified as having calming properties, it induces a response reaction in the brain.
-This response reaction sends messaging to our body signalling that it is time to relax.
+When we inhale the aromas from essential oils it induces a response reaction in the brain.
+This response reaction is relaxation, and sends messaging to our body signaling that it is time to rest.

-The body responds, melatonin is produced, this relaxes us and makes us feel tired and prompts a restful night of sleep.
-You can also read the details about the science of sleep here.
+Then as light of the day fades and the night darkens our body responds, and melatonin is produced.
+This chemical relaxes us further and makes us feel tired, prompting a restful night of sleep.
+You can read the full details about the science of sleep here.

 The effect of oils and aromas is cumulative.
 Meaning that when you achieve better sleep through using a specific oil, or blend, your brain forms a positive association.
 This is key in Aromatherapy.